codedragon/code_reviews/slides.md

 ### Workflow continued
-* decide on content for current change
+* proofread, decide on content for current change
 * select what will be in the change
 * add a descriptive note to your change
 * put your changes in the common repo so everyone sees your changes